tiodan81/function-tests/README.md

 In `app.js`, sketch out a function declaration with a function name, the appropriate parameters, and an empty function body.
 Then fill in the function body with the necessary code.

 When your function is ready to test, add it to the `module.exports` object in `app.js`.
 This will make the function accessible in the test file.
 Next, import it to the test file by adding the function name to the `require` statement at the top of the file.
 Run your test and begin debugging as needed.
+You can avoid having to manually run the tests over and over with the `npm test -- --watch` command.
+This will automatically run the tests every time you save a change to the function or the test file.
 When all the tests for the function pass, commit your work and move on to the next function.

 ## Functions

-1. stringLength: takes one string argument and returns a number representing the length of the string.
+1. stringLength: takes one argument, a string, returns a number representing the length of the string.
 2. isPrime: takes one argument, a number, returns `true` if the number is a prime number and `false` if it isn't.
 3. isPalindrome: takes one argument, a string, returns `true` if the string is a palindrome and `false` if it isn't.
+4. findString: takes two arguments, an array of strings and a search string, returns `true` if the search string is found in the array and `false` if it isn't.
+5. hasProperty: takes two arguments, an object and a property name, returns `true` if the object has a property with the given name and `false` if it doesn't.
-4. multiplyBy: takes two arguments, an array of numbers and a number, multiplies all the numbers in the array by the number, and returns the result.
+6. multiplyBy: takes two arguments, an array of numbers and a number, multiplies all the numbers in the array by the number, and returns the result.
-5. alphabetize: takes one argument, an array of strings, and returns an array with the string sorted alphabetically from a to z.
+7. alphabetize: takes one argument, an array of strings, and returns an array with the string sorted alphabetically from a to z.
-6. sum: takes one argument, an array of integers, and returns their sum.
-Don't worry about decimal numbers
+8. sum: takes one argument, an array of integers, and returns their sum.
+Don't worry about decimal numbers.
-7. unique: takes one argument, an array of primitive values (strings, numbers, booleans, null, or undefined. not arrays or objects), and returns an array with any duplicate values removed.
+9. unique: takes one argument, an array of primitive values (strings, numbers, booleans, null, or undefined.
+NOT arrays or objects), and returns an array with any duplicate values removed.
-8. cartTotal: takes two arguments, an array of objects that have a `price` and `count` and a sales tax rate, and returns the total price of the items including sales tax.
+10. cartTotal: takes two arguments, an array of objects that have a `price` and `count` and a sales tax rate, and returns the total price of the items including sales tax.
 Make sure to factor in the `count` of each item.